Chapter 55:

 “Yeah.”
 Christoph then leant towards Lawrence and whispered, “You need to see something.”

-Lawrence followed Christoph down into the basement, leaving the Divine Paladin speechless.
+Christoph led Lawrence down into the basement; the sight left the Divine Paladin speechless.

 “Ladies and gentlemen, may I have your attention please?”
 Rebecca loudly proclaimed to the anxious slaves.
 “My name is Rebecca, I am one of the ladies of this castle, and you were saved from the Sons of Tartarus by Lord Allaric.
 I have no doubt that many of you are confused and scared, especially of the Machai that you see around you.”

-Mania had ordered the Machai not to scare the freed slaves, but they were naturally tall, muscular and intimidating.
+Mania had ordered the Machai not to scare the freed slaves, but they were naturally tall and muscular beings with demonic features.
+It was impossible for them not to be intimidated by them.

 “Whatever questions or fears you may have, I will do my best to address them all, but for now know this,” Rebecca continued.
 “Lord Allaric wants all of you to live here at his castle, treated as human beings and receive all the food, water and medical care you need.
 Further, my lord expects that you all work and live here in this castle for the next few months for a generous wage.”